 League School of Greater Boston

-*Experience with autistic population and demonstrated interpersonal, supervisory and administrative skills.
+*Five years experience with autistic population and demonstrated interpersonal, supervisory and administrative skills.

 Duties and Responsibilities include the following: